When you make content for the bottom of your sales funnel, you need to focus on quality rather than quantity.

 To help you produce personalized content for prospects, let’s take a look at the purpose of the bottom of the funnel, ways to accurately measure this type of content, and content ideas to support the sales department.

-Defining the bottom of the funnel
+Defining the bottom of the sales funnel

 At the bottom of the funnel stage (also known as the conversion/purchase phase), prospects are now extensively researching specific features and reviews to determine if they should actually buy your product/service.
 That’s where content marketing comes in.
 Content should be designed to convince prospects to purchase.